Updated on the 24th September 2020

 To reduce the risk of missing a deadline or skipping a payment altogether, take these steps:

-- Ensuring you give new employees a Standard choice form advising them of your default super fund, and allowing them to advise you of their choice of fund within 28 days of their start date
+- Ensure you give new employees a Standard choice form advising them of your default super fund, and allowing them to advise you of their choice of fund within 28 days of their start date

 TIP: Where you can’t meet the superannuation guarantee contribution in full, try making a partial payment – you’ll reduce the size of your penalty!